docupike/docs/docs/en/user/basics/menubar.md

 ## History

 The history shows you the [**History**](objects.md#history) of your latest changes.
 By opening the complete history view, you can filter by type, creator and category.

+## Help

+In this menu, you can view the integrated [Explore guide] or access the Documentation.

+## Density Mode

+The density mode is used to change the spacing of the user interface.
+You can choose between two modes: Compact and Comfortable.

 ## Settings